timharek/timharek.no/content/blog/2022-04-10-using-a-tiling-window-manager-mac.md

 +++
 date = 2022-04-10
-title = "Using tiling window manager on macOS" description = """
+title = "Using a tiling window manager on macOS" description = """
 For the last few months I've been using Yabai as a tiling window manager on my MacBook.
 """